 At some point, one or more of your instances will be lost due to system or hardware failures, or due to a scheduled zone maintenance window.
 Some of the failures you may experience include:

 Unexpected single instance losses can be due to hardware or system failure.
 We are working to make this as rare as possible but you should expect a higher level of single instance losses during the preview period.
 To mitigate these events, use persistent disks and start up scripts.

 - Unexpected Single Instance Reboot

 At some point in time, you will experience an unexpected single instance failure and reboot.
 Unlike unexpected single instance losses, your instance fails and is automatically rebooted by the Google Compute Engine service.
-However, all scratch disk data is still lost.
 To help mitigate these events, back up your data, use persistent disks and start up scripts.